Landiie/landie.github.io/src/sammi-extensions/sando.md

 <!-- troubleshooting end-->
 <!-- more -->
 <!--patchnotes start-->
+# 2.2.1
+- Additions:
+  - adds global variables for easy access to the "Landies Extensions" folder, keys labelled `landies_extensions` and `landies_extensions_slash` respectively
+  - Added a restart flag when installing applications through Sando to refresh shell process
+- Changes:
+  - more comprehensive checks on "Check OBS Plugins"
+  - check status of validation on every sando command ran, instead of endlessly waiting
+  - Added logging to validation
+  - npm install now only runs when installing/updating via the sef file, not on every load
+- Bug Fixes:
+  - fixed an issue where Sando would not detect when node was finished installing,
+  - fixed a potential hanging issue when sando hasn't been verified

 # 2.2.0
 - Additions:
   - New: File Tailer!
 Hook up any log file to SAMMI via the new command `Sando: File Tailer`! set an extension trigger to output log updates to!
 Can be awesome for adding game integrations for your stream!